edgarpf/aws-cda-tips/README.md

 - An item stored in a DynamoDB can contain any number of attributes associated to it.

 - DynamoDB does not support cross table joins

+- It supports two types of primary keys: Hash and hasn and Range.

 - Reads of a DynamoDB table are eventual consistency, unless you specify otherwise.